hdlx/AltAppSwitcher/README.md

-## AltAppSwitcher: Alternative application switcher for Windows
+## AltAppSwitcher: alternative application switcher for Windows

 This program brings MacOS-like or Gnome-like application switching to Windows.
 Use `alt + tab` to select the active app (not window) and `alt + ~` to switch between windows of the active app.
 Key bindings are customizable.